 - For a subsequent conviction, the fine increases up to $1,000 and up to six months in jail.

 - If, in addition to driving recklessly, you caused serious bodily injury to someone else, it is punishable by a fine of up to $5,000 and up to five years imprisonment.

 Reckless driving, by itself, is considered to be a misdemeanor, punishable as explained above.
 However, if you cause serious bodily injury, you will be found guilty of a third-degree felony.
 For a person to be considered to have suffered a serious bodily injury, it must be a condition that creates a substantial risk of death, serious disfigurement, or the impairment or loss of function of any bodily member or organ.

 How long does reckless driving stay on your record?

 This depends on the outcome of the court hearing.
 When a person faces a criminal conviction, the adjudication can be withheld.
 This means the judge orders probation without formally convicting the defendant.
 It’s usually granted to people who have no previous criminal record and whom the judge believes is not likely to engage in criminal behavior again.

 If the defendant completes probation successfully, they will not assess points on their driving record and no conviction will show up on a background search.
 On the other hand, if the defendant is convicted of a misdemeanor or a felony, the reckless driving conviction will remain on their record for life.

-Call Clark Law If You’ve Been in a Car Accident in Tampa Bay
+Call Clark Law If You’re Facing Reckless Driving Charges in Tampa Bay

-If you or someone you love has been involved in an accident, call us at (855) 680-4911 or schedule a free consultation.
-At Clark Law, we have experienced attorneys who regularly represent clients who have been involved in a motor vehicle accident, and we can help you determine the best next step.
+If you or someone you love has been involved in an accident or is wondering about whether a ticket can be contested, call us at (855) 680-4911 or schedule a free consultation.
+At Clark Law, we have experienced attorneys who regularly represent clients involved in motor vehicle accidents, and we can help you determine the best course of action.